Lofoten Scenic Route (E10)

 The route passes through or near the key villages of Kabelvåg, Henningsvær, Leknes, Nusfjord, Hamnøy, and Reine before terminating at the tiny end-of-the-road community of Å (pronounced "Oh"), where the road literally stops at the sea.
 Each village has its own character.
 Henningsvær, built across a cluster of small islands and accessible by a slender bridge, is famous for its football pitch surrounded by cod-drying racks — an image that encapsulates everything about Lofoten's improbable geometry.
 Nusfjord is one of Norway's oldest and best-preserved fishing villages, its wooden warehouses and fishing boats unchanged in feel for over a century.
 Reine, regularly voted Norway's most beautiful village, sits beneath a wall of jagged peaks reflected in the still water of Reinefjord.
 The road between these places is itself an experience: low bridges over open channels, tunnels through mountain bases, and constant sweeping views of sea and sky.

-For a VW T3 or any vintage van, the E10 through Lofoten is one of the great van destinations of Europe.
+For a classic or low-power campervan, the E10 through Lofoten is one of the great van destinations of Europe.
 The road is predominantly flat and well-surfaced, well within the capabilities of any engine regardless of horsepower.
-The distances between services are manageable — petrol stations exist in Svolvær, Leknes, and Å — and the campsite and wild-camping culture on Lofoten is excellent.
-Norway's allemannsretten (right to roam) allows free camping on uncultivated land, and the islands are full of spectacular spots: rocky capes above the sea, grassy shelves above fishing villages, and quiet bays entirely to yourself.
-The key logistical consideration is the ferry to reach the islands: either fly into Svolvær or Leknes, drive from the south via the E10 across the Narvik bridge, or take a ferry from Bodø to Moskenes.
+The distances between services are manageable — petrol stations exist in Svolvær, Leknes, and Å — and campsites are well established — tent camping under allemannsretten is common, while vans overnight only where parking is legal.
+Norway's allemannsretten (right to roam) allows free tent camping on uncultivated land, and the islands are full of spectacular spots: rocky capes above the sea, grassy shelves above fishing villages, and quiet bays.
+Campervans may overnight only where parking is legal — not by driving onto beaches or meadows.
+The key logistical consideration is the ferry to reach the islands: either fly into Svolvær or Leknes, drive from the mainland via the E10 (Lofast / Raftsundet — no Narvik bridge into Lofoten), or take a ferry from Bodø to Moskenes.
 The latter is the most atmospheric and arrives at the quieter southern end.

 Seasonally, Lofoten is a true year-round destination with radically different moods.
 The Midnight Sun runs from late May to mid-July: 24-hour daylight that utterly confuses the body clock and bathes the islands in a continuous golden light that photographers travel specifically to chase.
 The Northern Lights (Aurora Borealis) are most reliably visible between October and March — the islands' coastal location and relatively low light pollution make them one of Norway's best aurora-watching spots.
 The peak tourist season (July–August) brings crowds but also long warm evenings, boat trips in the fjords, and the year's best weather.
 Shoulder seasons — June and September — offer the balance of good weather, lower crowds, and excellent light.
 Even winter on Lofoten has its adherents: the snow-capped peaks, frozen fjords, and near-total quiet make for an intense and beautiful experience, though snow can affect driving on some smaller roads.
 Whatever season you choose, allow at least three to four days and resist the urge to rush.